nhn/tui.code-snippet/README.md

 Toast UI CodeSnippet
 ======================

-`tui-code-snippet` is group of utility method to make ease with developing javascript applications. this includes several features `class simulation`, `browser detecting`, `type checking` and +30 more. `tui-code-snippet` is support IE7+ and modern browsers. this already used for [open source javascript components](http://github.com/nhnent/) and many commercial projects in [NHNEnt](http://www.nhnent.com/en/index.nhn) corporation.
+`tui-code-snippet` is group of utility methods to make ease with developing javascript applications.

+It includes several features like `class simulation`, `browser detecting`, `type checking` and +30 more.

+`tui-code-snippet` supports IE7+ and modern browsers and already has been used for [open source javascript components](http://github.com/nhnent/) and many commercial projects in [NHNEnt](http://www.nhnent.com/en/index.nhn) corporation.

 ## Feature
 * browser.js